Publishing your eBook to Amazon

 Primary Audience

-You must declare if your book is adult-only material. if it is a childrens book or targeted to teens select the best age-range.
+You must declare if your book is adult-only material.
+If it is a children's book or targeted to teens, select the best age-range.
 If your book is for all ages you can leave the selection blank.
-WARNING: If you choose "Age 12 to 18+" it wiull read 12 to 18 on the product page.
-Best to leave it blank to avoid the readers thinking it for that age group only.
+WARNING: If you choose "Age 12 to 18+" it will read "12 to 18" on the product page.
+Best to leave it blank to avoid readers thinking it's for that age group only.

 Primary Marketplace